All study programs at the ifs have an artistic-scientific profile.

 Film and media studies are an integral part of all curricula in the BA Film as well as in the Master’s programs Serial Storytelling and Digital Narratives.
 Artistic and social innovation through research and development is one of the aims of the Master’s programs at ifs.
 Theoretical and artistic research questions from the field of linear and non-linear audiovisual media in the context of a globalized world are at the centre of our research.
 In addition to media history, exemplary contents include media research on reception behaviour, user research and user experience.

-Three academic professorships supervise the interdisciplinary fields of Film History / Film Analysis, Comparative Media Studies and Digital Narratives – Theory – and initiate significantly scientific research projects or are involved in them:
+Three academic professorships supervise the interdisciplinary fields of Film Studies, Comparative Media Studies and Digital Narratives – Theory – and initiate significantly scientific research projects or are involved in them:

 Student research projects In the third semester of the Bachelor program Film, students have the opportunity to pursue an artistic research project within the framework of their academic achievements.
 Artistic and scientific research can be conducted in all disciplines as well as transdisciplinary.